OPR-group-BNITM/vimop/README.md

 ### Target search

-Each contig is used to for a BLAST search in the virus reference data base.
+Each contig is used to for a BLAST search in the virus reference database.
 The highest scoring hit is then used as a reference genome.

 ### Consensus creation